This article helps you understand the different terms used in the Behavior Map feature within Siteimprove Analytics.

-The scale used to categorize elements in regards the different Behavior Maps ranges from "fewest" (cold, dark colors) to "most" (warm, bright colors).
+The scale used to categorize elements for a Behavior Map ranges from "fewest" (cold, dark colors) to "most" (warm, bright colors).
 "Fewest" translates to elements of a page that spark the least attention of your visitors, while at the other end of the spectrum "most" translates to elements of a page that spark the most attention of your visitors.
-You can always choose a color scale that match your preferences in the Settings icon next to the color scale.
+You can always choose a color scale that matches your preferences in the Settings icon next to the color scale.

 A screenshot showing the Behavior Map scale

 The screenshot selector allows you to filter visitors interactions with your page by screen resolution, such as desktop, mobile or tablet.
 If you choose the Mobile view, for instance, a screenshot of the mobile version of the page will be displayed, as it looks to end users.

 An image showing the screenshot selector.
 In this instance, a Desktop filter has been chosen.